- Personal computer and software––needed by each student

 - Any Mac laptop or desktop that is 4 years old or newer should work well

-- Chromebooks (small laptops running the Google Chrome operating system) will not work
+- Chromebooks (small laptops running the Google Chrome operating system) will not work with Blackboard Collaborate, our live online classroom environment, or Rosetta Stone, our second language learning program.

 - We have seen some students running 3-year-old, low-end Windows 7 laptops (the ones that sell for $200-300), but they really struggle to handle the computing requirements of the online classroom environment and are generally slow and a source of frustration.
 Although low-end PC models are adequate, you will likely experience decreased, unsatisfactory performance after a year.
 We suggest that a mid-level computer will last longer, and cost less in the long run (for example, any machine with at least an Intel i3-level processor)